Variety Evasive Subspace Families: Introduction

 Next, we define \emph{subspace families} and \emph{variety evasive subspace families}.

-\begin{defi}[Subspace family] For $0\leq k\leq n$, a finite collection\footnote{In this paper, a \emph{collection} is a multiset, i.e., its elements are allowed to appear more than once. } of $k$-subspaces of $\proj^n$ is called a \emph{(projective) $k$-subspace family} on $\proj^n$.
-Similarly, a finite collection of affine $k$-subspaces of $\aff^n$ is called an \emph{affine $k$-subspace family} on $\aff^n$. \end{defi}
+\begin{definition}[Subspace family] For $0\leq k\leq n$, a finite collection\footnote{In this paper, a \emph{collection} is a multiset, i.e., its elements are allowed to appear more than once. } of $k$-subspaces of $\proj^n$ is called a \emph{(projective) $k$-subspace family} on $\proj^n$.
+Similarly, a finite collection of affine $k$-subspaces of $\aff^n$ is called an \emph{affine $k$-subspace family} on $\aff^n$. \end{definition}